astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/attitude.md

 and one they probably answered well.

-If I'm ever asked for advice by high schoolers, undecided majors, or people alike on CS as a field, I tell them it can be great, but I also make it abundantly clear what they're getting into and that they'll need the right attitude and mindset and a *lot* of patience.
+If I'm ever asked for advice by high schoolers, undecided majors, or people alike on going into CS, I tell them it can be great, but I also make it abundantly clear what they're getting into and that they'll need the right attitude, mindset, and a *lot* of patience.

 ## Remember where you came from